 1 Whole Garlic, cloves separated, crushed, but left unpeeled

 Place the meat and the rest of the ingredients in a large pan like a Dutch oven.
-You can either marinate the meat overnight or cook it right away.
+You can also marinate the meat overnight prior to cooking.

 heat, bring to a boil.
 Adjust the heat to the lowest setting and cook uncovered for 20 minutes.
 This helps mellow the taste of the vinegar.